This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Monstera plants can grow anywhere, thrive, and live in low light.
 But adequate exposure to sunlight will help your monstera plant’s rapid growth and fenestrations.
 Still, avoid intense, direct light because it may burn the leaves.

-With this understanding of how essential light is for your monstera, the next big question that arises is on just how much light the monstera needs to thrive.
+With this understanding of how essential light is for your Monstera, the next big question is just how much light the Monstera needs to thrive.

-For instance, your monstera will still stay alive with a bit of overwatering and won’t die just because you forgot to water it on several occasions.
-And when it comes to light, your monstera will stay alive even with low light conditions but will not grow if left in the dark.
-Notably, you will notice that your monstera will grow slower in lowlight conditions.
+For instance, your Monstera will still stay alive with some overwatering and won’t die just because you forgot to water it several times.
+And when it comes to light, your Monstera will stay alive even with low light conditions but will not grow if left in the dark.
+Notably, you will notice that your Monstera will grow slower in lowlight conditions.

-In a nutshell, therefore, the answer to whether monstera can thrive in low light conditions is, No. Yes, monstera can survive in low light, but they will not thrive as they should.
+Therefore, the answer to whether Monstera can thrive in low light conditions is, No. Yes, Monstera can survive in low light, but they will not thrive as they should.

 What Happens When You Grow Monstera in Low Light Conditions?

-When you place your monstera in a room with low light, it will stay alive and continue growing slowly.
+Placing your Monstera in a low-light room will stay alive and continue growing slowly.

 The science behind this is that light is an indispensable factor in photosynthesis.
 With minimal light, the plant will have less energy, and the photosynthesis rate will be slow, which means that it will have less power for new growth and grow slower than it would with good lighting.